stewpage/gatsby-starter-developer-diary/posts/DARPA-funding-BCI-research.md

 Braingate trials were funded by the 'Revolutionizing Prosthetics' program.
-Startups like Nia Therapeutics, Paradromics, and the recently acquired Iota Biosciences also owe DARPA either for direct investment or for funding of the underlying technology
+Startups like Nia Therapeutics, Paradromics, and the recently acquired Iota Biosciences also owe DARPA either for direct investment or for funding of the underlying technology.

 The Agency funds multi-million-dollar research programs that typically last 4 years and have very specific ambitious goals.
 DARPA announces programs